 Empirical research underscores the efficacy of PowerPoint in enhancing mathematics performance.
 For instance, a study by Mensah and Nabie (2021) demonstrated that learners instructed via PowerPoint presentations exhibited higher achievement and motivation compared to those taught through traditional methods.
 The visual nature of PowerPoint aids in sustaining student interest and engagement, which are critical for effective learning.
 Furthermore, the adaptability of PowerPoint presentations allows educators to tailor their lessons to the specific needs of their learners, thereby fostering a more personalized learning environment.
 “Interactive PowerPoint presentation remained the most commonly integrated DPT in the classroom.
 Interactive PowerPoint is a pattern of PowerPoint slide design that proceeds one slide right after another.
 The sheer popularity of this presentation tool comes from the belief that representation of information using auditory and visual inputs improves learning” (Mayer & Moreno, 2017).

 Interactive PowerPoint (IPP), being an emerging Interactive media has not been generically categorized nor defined by previous studies.
 The best way of doing this is by categorizing IPP on the basis of the virtual project to be carried out by students using the information inbuilt in the package.
 In this way, IPP can be categorized as: Interactive PowerPoint of Virtual Inquiry (IPP-VI), Game-Based Interactive PowerPoint (GB-IPP), Interactive PowerPoint of Drill and Practice (IPP-DP) and Interactive PowerPoint of Tutorial Only (IPP-TO).
 All these modes can be designed with or without VBA code (Marcovitz, 2012, Garth, 2010) depending on teacher expertise, creativity and desired students centered learning environment.
 The common features of these modes of IPP is the multiple representation of information and the application of knowledge in a scenario.
-This model is in line with the constructivist model of learning where the knowledge acquired from the information inbuilt in the package is to be used in execute the project at hand and the students are at liberty to determine the level of information they need among the information provided in order to successfully executive the virtual project.
+This approach aligns with the constructivist learning model, where students utilize the knowledge gained from the package's information to execute the project.
+They're free to select the necessary information to successfully complete the virtual project, promoting autonomy and self-directed learning.

 Research reports reveal that most science teachers use the lecture method in instructing Mathematics.
 This method does not enhance learners’ performance especially in the acquisition of process skills as Olariwaju, (2019) opined that, lecture method is defective because it involves verbal presentation of pre-planned lesson to the learners which requires little or no instructional aid and so does not promote learners’ higher level of thinking.